 Ill fares the place, to luxury a prey,

-where wealth accumulates, and minds decay,
+Where wealth accumulates, and minds decay;

-Athletic sports may flourish or may fade
+Athletic sports may flourish or may fade,

-Fashion may make them, even as it has made,
+Fashion may make them, even as it has made;

 But the broad Parks, the city’s joy and pride,

-Where once destroyed can never be supplied.
+When once destroyed can never be supplied!

 The thwack of leather on wood

-And during the last few months, with Covid on the brain, the melancholy is accentuated by the memories and the shades of the fast fading leaves.
+And during the last few months, with Covid on the brain, one’s melancholy is accentuated by the memories and the shades of the fast fading leaves.
 Perhaps when the students return the gloom will disperse and we will recall sunlit picnics and playing tennis on the grass courts again.